IngoMeyer441/dwatch/README.md

 with a mail server with Python's builtin [smtplib](https://docs.python.org/3/library/smtplib.html).
 This can be used if no email server is installed locally.
 In either case, run

+Use the `--description` option with a text argument to add a description to the diff report and the subject field of emails.
+This can be useful to distinguish different commands.

 ```bash
 dwatch --write-default-config
 ```